 Manufacturing Stone Cutters and Carvers cut or carve stone according to diagrams and patterns.

-Manufacturing Stone Cutters with little to no experience tend to make between $43460 and $54410 while the more experienced ones make over $76790 per year.
+Manufacturing Stone Cutters and Carvers with little to no experience tend to make between $22910 and $27000 while the more experienced ones can earn over $41090 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Manufacturing Stone Cutter is to move to a higher paying state like WI.
-Right now, the highest paying states for Manufacturing Stone Cutters are WI, CA, CT, NY and OR.
+One of the easiest ways to increase your salary as a Manufacturing Stone Cutter and Carver is to move to a higher paying state like NE.
+Right now, the highest paying states for Manufacturing Stone Cutters and Carvers are NE, VT, NJ, RI and SC.

-3 other factors that can increase your salary as A Manufacturing Stone Cutter is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Manufacturing Stone Cutter and Carver is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Manufacturing Stone Cutters what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Manufacturing Stone Cutters and Carvers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons